luisnabais/cloudflare-ddns/README.md

 - docker-compose example file

 ## Supported Architectures

-It should support most architectures, however, I just built it for arm64v8.
+It should support most architectures, however, I just built it for amd64 and arm64v8.

 ## Usage
 Here are some example snippets to help you get started creating a container.

 ### docker-compose (recommended, [click here for more info](https://docs.linuxserver.io/general/docker-compose))